Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Sources: VnExpress, ReliefWeb, Open Development Mekong

-17) District 9 in Ho Chi Minh City will be a prime residential investment hotspot with tech parks and schools expanding
+17) District 9 in Ho Chi Minh City will attract more residential investment as tech parks and educational institutions expand

 District 9 in Ho Chi Minh City is quickly becoming a hotspot for residential investment.